rudydelorenzo/ELMo/README.md

 ### OBD-II Commands
 These are commands that let you talk with your car.
-They're typically composed of two parts, an OBD-II mode (aka. service) identifier and some Parameter ID, or PID.
+They're typically composed of two parts, an OBD-II mode identifier (aka. service identifier) and some Parameter ID, or PID.
 Let's look at an example:

 __`01 05`__